-- plays in a dangerous manner - impedes the progress of an opponent without any contact being made - is guilty 0f dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offences - prevents the goalkeeper from releasing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing it - commits any other offence, not mentioned in the Laws, for which play is stopped to caution or send off a player
+- plays in a dangerous manner - impedes the progress of an opponent without any contact being made - is guilty of dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offences - prevents the goalkeeper from releasing the ball from the hands or kicks or attempts to kick the ball when the goalkeeper is in the process of releasing it - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is penalised if responsible for initiating the deliberate trick. - commits any other offence, not mentioned in the Laws, for which play is stopped to caution or send off a player